thegworld/gtx-browser/docs/mac_build_instructions.md

 ```

 Higher values may be appropriate if you routinely move between different
-Chromium checkouts.
+GTx Browser checkouts.
 This setting will reset on reboot.
 To apply it at startup:

 ```shell
 $ sudo tee /Library/LaunchDaemons/kern.maxvnodes.plist > /dev/null <<EOF